ChristerNilsson/Lab/2017/061-keyboards/readme.md

 Quotation from Steffen Bruentjen:

 "EurKEY is based on the american keyboard layout.
 That's because the american layout is much more convenient to type specific characters.
 These include :// in http://, [] and {} in source code, or slashes (/) and backslashes (\\) in a Unix shell."

+Most European countries has a Programmers Keyboard.
+Sweden does not.
+Å, Ä and Ö can be found with Alt + W, A and O.

+---
+The third program I use is [Microsoft Keyboard Layout Creator](https://msdn.microsoft.com/en-us/globalization/keyboardlayouts.aspx).
+I use it for Deadkey Removal.
+You don't want to use "A to produce Ä.
+I used the .klc file stored on github.
+---

 Editor: Sublime Text.